MECHANICAL ENGINEERING

 Mechanics of solids is the branch of continuum mechanics that studies the behaviour of solid materials, especially their motion and deformation under the action of forces,temperature changes, phase changes, and other external or internal agents.
 The Mechanics of Solids Laboratory is a facility dedicated to the structural testing and design of components and materials.

-Name Of The Technical Staff: Mr. K. Suresh
+Name Of The Technical Staff: Mr. V MURALI KRISHNA

 • LIST OF EXPERIMENTS: